Skip to content

 Challengeable: Yes - via manager, works council, or formal objection process.

-TULRCA Section 188 consultation with meaningful information + measures + reasons Is the Section 188 consultation with meaningful information + ways to avoid + ways to reduce redundancies + measures to mitigate consequences deterministically performed?
+TULRCA Section 188 consultation with meaningful information, measures and reasons Does the Section 188 consultation carry the required content - full reasons, and ways to avoid, reduce and mitigate the redundancies?
 Rules Engine

 Decision Record